harsh7231/BlueKyte_AI_Assignment_2_Backend/README.md

 - The front-end application is a simple HTML-based interface to interact with the API.
 Open the `https://blue-kyte-ai-assignment-2.vercel.app/` file in a web browser to access the application.

-- Th front-end application github repository link is `https://github.com/harsh7231/BlueKyte_AI_Assignment_2`
+- The front-end application github repository link is `https://github.com/harsh7231/BlueKyte_AI_Assignment_2`

 ## API Documentation